berkesasa/Next.js-airbnb-clone/README.md

 This project is a Next.js application developed to mimic the core functionalities of the Airbnb website.
 The technologies used in the project include Next.js, React, and Tailwind CSS.
+If you want to look at the project live: [Live Project](https://airbnb-clone-berkesasa.vercel.app/)

 ## Table of Contents